department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

  - The DD214 or other discharge documents of the Veteran or Servicemember whose military service will be used to determine eligibility for burial in a VA national cemetery.
 If you can't find these documents, please ask for our help to get them. <br>
  [Find out which discharge documents we accept along with your application](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).

-**You'll need the Veteran, Servicemember, or dependent family member's:**
+**You'll also need the information listed below about the Veteran, Servicemember, or dependent family member:**

  - Name
  - Gender